Copyright © 2015-2026 Michael P. Loucks

 "Your opinion matches my thorough analysis of the situation," I replied.
 "So I believe I'm fully aware of that!"

-"You can be such a smart aleck at times!"
+"You can be such a brat at times!"
 Mom declared.
 "Do you have a date?"

 "Even I'm not crass enough to bring a date to my wedding!"
 I teased.